hamzahik/wakanda-paas-doc/docs/faq.rst

 ===================================================

 To report a feature request to Wakanda Cloud please contact our [Cloud Support Team!](https://support.wakanda.io).
+However, you must complete your personnal information first.

 Do I have access to Wakanda's default administration solution?
 ==============================================================